 Need help with a license key?
 Check out our guide to finding and inputting your license key.
 If you’re using a multisite license, you’ll want to read over our multisite license guide.

 If you are running Events Calendar PRO, the Help tab will also display a black box labeled System Information.
-Sometimes when we are working with a support issue, we will ask you to copy and paste this information into the forum thread so that we can learn more about site’s specifications.
+Sometimes when we are working with a support issue, we may ask you to share this information so that we can learn more about site’s specifications.
 We have a tutorial to walk you through the process.